thorvg/thorvg/README.md

 animation->frame(animation->totalFrame() * progress);  //Set a current animation frame to display canvas->update(animation->picture());                  //Update the picture to be redrawn.
 ```
-Let's suppose the progress variable determines the position of the animation, ranging from 0 to 1.
+Let's suppose the progress variable determines the position of the animation, ranging from 0 to 1 based on the total duration time of the animation.
 Adjusting the progress value allows you to control the animation at the desired position.
-And then the canvas is updated to redraw the picture with the updated animation frame.<br />
+Afterwards, the canvas is updated to redraw the picture with the updated animation frame.<br />
 <br />
 <p align="center">
   <img width="600" height="600" src="https://github.com/Samsung/thorvg/blob/master/res/example_lottie.gif">